marcodeangelis/marcodeangelis/README.md

 My research focuses on the rigorous and efficient uncertainty propagation through computational codes via both intrusive and non-intrusive algorithms.

-🔭 I am currently working on a Python library for uncertainty quantification for bounded and unbounded random variables.
+🔭 I am currently working on a Python library for the propagation of bounded (and unbounded) variables characterised by knowledge gaps.

 💬 Ask me about: interval analysis, reliability analysis, diagnostic uncertainty, error propagation, senstivity analysis, belief networks.